samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Aquatic Command.*** *Wave* has 3 charges and regains 1d3 expended charges daily at dawn.
 While you carry it, you can expend 1 charge to cast [Dominate Beast](/spells/2619146-dominate-beast) (save DC 20) from it on a Beast that has a Swim Speed.

 ***Globe of Invulnerability.*** While holding *Wave*, you can cast the level 9 version of [Globe of Invulnerability](/spells/2618950-globe-of-invulnerability) from it.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ***Sentience.*** *Wave* is a sentient weapon of Neutral alignment, with an Intelligence of 14, a Wisdom of 10, and a Charisma of 18.
 It has hearing and [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) out to 120 feet.

 The weapon communicates telepathically with its wielder and speaks Aquan.

 ***Personality.*** *Wave* zealously encourages mortals to worship sea gods and has a habit of humming sea chanteys.
-Conflict arises if the wielder fails to further the weapon’s objectives in the world.
+Conflict arises if the wielder fails to further the weapon's objectives in the world.

 ***Destroying Wave.*** *Wave* can be destroyed only on the island of Thunderforge, where it was forged.
-The weapon must be melted down by a storm giant or someone imbued with a storm giant’s strength.
+The weapon must be melted down by a storm giant or someone imbued with a storm giant's strength.
 Destroying *Wave* angers a god of the sea, who sends powerful agents to attack the island and punish the destroyers.

 ### Weapon, +1, +2, or +3

 *Weapon (Any Simple or Martial), Uncommon ([+1](/magic-items/5400-weapon-1)), Rare ([+2](/magic-items/5401-weapon-2)), or Very Rare ([+3](/magic-items/5404-weapon-3))*

 You have a bonus to attack rolls and damage rolls made with this magic weapon.
-The bonus is determined by the weapon’s rarity.
+The bonus is determined by the weapon's rarity.

 ### [Weapon of Warning](/magic-items/9229199-weapon-of-warning)